Donders-Institute/hpc-webhook/docs/instructions.md

 # webhook testing instructions

-We propose to use the following steps to try out webhook ([https://github.com/Donders-Institute/hpc-webhook](https://github.com/Donders-Institute/hpc-webhook)).
+We propose to use the following steps to try out hpc-webhook ([https://github.com/Donders-Institute/hpc-webhook](https://github.com/Donders-Institute/hpc-webhook)).

 ## 1. Create and debug your bash script on mentat